Nekketsu Saikyō Go-Saurer: Characters

 Also nicknamed at times as "Kinta" (金太).
 The judo club member who is refined, yet aggressive and the toughest.
+He lost in the finals to the same opponent for three consecutive years in judo tournaments since he was in the fourth grade when Raijin-Oh was fighting the Jark Empire, but in the last tournament he participated in the fight for the Saurers despite being in the middle of a match.
+He has feelings for Yuka Mizuhara when he was practising judo everyday in life.
 Kinta is the pilot of the series' first piloted auxiliary, Magna Tyranno.